There are many beautiful places to visit in Israel.

 Acre is so nice that you will want to spend a couple of days there, just taking in the nice atmosphere.
 However, it’s so small that you can easily explore it in a day.
 You can either drive there or opt for a guided tour departing from either Nazareth or Tel Aviv such as this one or this one.

-The ruins of Beit Shean are definitely among the best preserved.
+The ruins of Beit Shean are definitely among the best preserved in the country.
 The ancient city dates back to Roman and Byzantine times, during which it flourished thanks to its strategic position.
 You will be able to see the colonnaded streets, a nicely restored theater and even the remains of a bathhouse.
 Don’t miss Kohav HaYarden, a Crusader fortress.

 Galilee, with Nazareth, Cana, Tiberias and the Sea of Galilee, is a popular pilgrimage place for Christians.